-(1) When the Judicial Greffier receives an application that is properly made under Article 39(4), he shall, if it appears to him that the name of the person making the application is not included in the electoral register for the electoral district specified by the person, notify that person accordingly.
+(1) When the Judicial Greffier receives an application that is properly made under Article 39(4), the Judicial Greffier shall, if it appears to him or her that the name of the person making the application is not included in the electoral register for the electoral district specified by the person, notify that person accordingly.

-- (2) The person may, if he believes that his name has been omitted from the electoral register as a result of an administrative error, apply to the Judicial Greffier for his name nevertheless to be included on the register of postal and pre-poll voters, indicating his belief that there has been such an omission. - (3) If the Judicial Greffier is then satisfied that the name of the person has been omitted from the electoral register as a result of an administrative error, the Judicial Greffier shall include the name on the register of postal and pre-poll voters. - (4) The Judicial Greffier shall give notice of the inclusion to the Autorisé for the relevant electoral district. - (5) The Autorisé shall make a note of the person's name on his copy of the electoral register and assign a serial number for the person and record it on the copy of the register. - (6) The Judicial Greffier may consult the Connétable or another officer of the parish where the electoral district is located before making a determination under paragraph (3) and may refuse the application unless it is supported by such evidence or information as the Judicial Greffier may require by notice served on the applicant.
+- (2) The person may, if he or she believes that his or her name has been omitted from the electoral register as a result of an administrative error, apply to the Judicial Greffier for his or her name nevertheless to be included on the register of postal and pre-poll voters, indicating his or her belief that there has been such an omission. - (3) If the Judicial Greffier is then satisfied that the name of the person has been omitted from the electoral register as a result of an administrative error, the Judicial Greffier shall include the name on the register of postal and pre-poll voters. - (4) The Judicial Greffier shall give notice of the inclusion to the Autorisé for the relevant electoral district. - (5) The Autorisé shall make a note of the person's name on his or her copy of the electoral register and assign a serial number for the person and record it on the copy of the register. - (6) The Judicial Greffier may consult the Connétable or another officer of the parish where the electoral district is located before making a determination under paragraph (3) and may refuse the application unless it is supported by such evidence or information as the Judicial Greffier may require by notice served on the applicant.

-What is sent out or given to voter
+42 What is sent out or given to voter

-- (1) Each person presiding at a nomination meeting shall forward a reasonable number of ballot papers to the Judicial Greffier for the purposes of this Part. - (2) The Judicial Greffier shall send or give to each person whom he decides is entitled to vote under this Part - - (a) a ballot paper;

-- (b) a form of declaration of identity to be completed by the voter; - (c) a ballot paper envelope, being an envelope marked as such; - (d) a pre-addressed envelope, being an envelope addressed to the Judicial Greffier.
+- (1) Each person presiding at a nomination meeting shall forward a reasonable number of ballot papers to the Judicial Greffier for the purposes of this Part. - (2) The Judicial Greffier shall send or give to each person whom the Judicial Greffier decides is entitled to vote under this Part - (a) a ballot paper; - (b) a form of declaration of identity to be completed by the voter; - (c) a ballot paper envelope, being an envelope marked as such; and - (d) a pre-addressed envelope, being an envelope addressed to the Judicial Greffier.

-Various formalities for postal and pre-poll voting
+43 Various formalities for postal and pre-poll voting